discapes/blurring/README.md

 - When using an Nvidia render node in debug configuration, you might get LeakSanitizer warnings.
 To suppress them, either disable sanitization in configure_debug.sh, or `export LSAN_OPTIONS=fast_unwind_on_malloc=0,suppressions=lsan.supp`
+- There's also a TypeScript program to do the same thing, inside `./nodejs-impl/`.
+It can be run with `pnpm -C nodejs-impl install && pnpm -C nodejs-impl/ start $PWD/images/mountain-medium.jpg $PWD/output.bmp 3 6` for around same amount of blur.
+It looks a bit nicer, but is ~70x slower.